Juan Vicente de Güemes, 2nd Count of Revillagigedo

-Juan Vicente de Güemes Padilla Horcasitas y Aguayo, 2nd Count of Revillagigedo (Spanish, with variant name: Juan Vicente de Güemes Pacheco de Padilla y Horcasitas, segundo conde de Revillagigedo) (April 5, 1738 in Havana – May 2, 1799 in Madrid) was a Spanish military officer and viceroy of New Spain from October 17, 1789 to July 11, 1794.
-He is known as a great reformer and one of the finest administrators of the Spanish colonial era—perhaps the last able viceroy of New Spain.
+Juan Vicente de Güemes Padilla Horcasitas y Aguayo, 2nd Count of Revillagigedo (Spanish, with variant name: Juan Vicente de Güemes Pacheco de Padilla y Horcasitas, segundo conde de Revillagigedo) (5 April 1738 in Havana – 2 May 1799 in Madrid) was a Spanish military officer and viceroy of New Spain from 17 October 1789 to 11 July 1794.
+In his role as colonial administrator, he is known as a reformer.

 Youth and military career

 From a young age, Güemes Padilla Horcasitas served in the army, and distinguished himself participating in the Spanish siege of British Gibraltar.
 He rose to the rank of lieutenant colonel.
 He was a knight of the military Order of Charles III, baron of Benilova y Rivarroja and lord of the bedchamber to his majesty.

 First days as viceroy

-He arrived at Veracruz on October 8, 1789 and took up the offices of viceroy, captain general and president of the Audiencia on the seventeenth.
+He arrived at Veracruz on 8 October 1789 and took up the offices of viceroy, captain general and president of the Audiencia on the seventeenth.
 He became the third Criollo viceroy.
 His father, Juan Francisco de Güemes y Horcasitas, 1st Count of Revillagigedo was captain general of the island of Cuba, where the son was born, and later viceroy of New Spain (1746–55).
 The son was said to sleep only three to four hours a night, arising at 1 a.m. to begin a day's work.

 Within a week of Güemes Padilla taking office, a gang of outlaws murdered Joaquín Dongo, a merchant and principal citizen of the capital, and ten of his employees.
 Güemes Padilla took only 13 days to have the gang located, tried and executed for the murders.
-Blanco, Aldama and Quintero, all Spaniards, were garroted for the murders on November 7, on a scaffold in the Plaza de Mexico.
+Blanco, Aldama and Quintero, all Spaniards, were garroted for the murders on 7 November on a scaffold in the Plaza de Mexico.
 For this, he was often called the Vindicator of Justice.

 Two other prominent murders occurred during his term.
-The first was that of the prefect of the monastery of Merced, killed by a priest of his order September 23, 1790.
-The other was the murder on June 25, 1792 of Lucas de Gálvez, governor and captain general of Yucatán.
+The first was that of the prefect of the monastery of Merced, killed by a priest of his order 23 September 1790.
+The other was the murder on 25 June 1792 of Lucas de Gálvez, governor and captain general of Yucatán.